Contractor vs Employee in 2026: The US Guide for Founders and Finance Teams

 Under Indian labor law, co-employment creates several risks:

 An Employer of Record (EOR) model is specifically designed to avoid co-employment.
+See the EOR vs PEO India comparison for a deeper breakdown.
 The key difference:

 | Aspect | Co-employment (PEO) | EOR |